 All students must have a minimum of a 2.5 GPA to participate in a global program.
 Additionally, all undergraduate students must have sophomore status or above before being accepted into a global program.

-Qualified undergraduate students are encouraged to apply for the Joseph T.J.
+We encourage qualified undergraduate students to apply for the Joseph T.J.
 Stewart Global Citizenship Program Study-Abroad Scholarship.
-Information on the scholarship can be found here.

 You may participate in more than one program, but no more than 6 credits worth of global programs will count towards your degree.